joeylemon/piopener-pi/README.md

 #### Technologies:
 - Node.js and socket.io: this Pi uses Node.js and socket.io to maintain real-time communication with the [piopener-server](https://github.com/joeylemon/piopener-server) for opening and closing the garage and retrieving the status of the door
-- Raspberry Pi GPIO: the interface to the GPIO pins on the Pi allows the Node.js server to send signals to the opener circuit board and receive signals from the reed switches.